old-xebis/repository-template/README.md

   - Releases new version by tagging using [semantic-release/gitlab](https://github.com/semantic-release/gitlab)
   - Releases new version by tagging using [semantic-release/github](https://github.com/semantic-release/github)
   - Semantic-release skips release if commit contains `[skip release]` or `[release skip]` in the commit message
-- `tools/setup-repo` script checks environment, installs dependencies, and setup hooks
+- `scripts/setup-repo` checks environment, installs dependencies, and setup hooks
-- `tools/secrets.sh` script to source secrets
+- Source `scripts/secrets.sh` to load secrets
-- `tools/update-repo` script updates used dependencies
+- `scripts/update-repo` updates used dependencies

 ### Templates